Six modern traditional crafts you will encounter in Kanazawa. Sophisticated sundries and long-established masterpieces to take home as souvenirs.

 World-renowned Kanazawa ceramics brand

-The Nikko brand of western tableware was born in Kanazawa in 1908.
-The pure white porcelain, said to be the whitest in the world, is highly effective in making food look beautiful and is favored by top chefs from all over the world.
+The "Nikko" brand of western tableware was born in Kanazawa in 1908.
+The pure white porcelain is said to be "the whitest in the world" and is favored by top chefs around the world for its effectiveness in making food look beautiful.

-At the attached café, visitors can enjoy a "Kanazawa Latte" and other specialties from a choice of three different "Nikko" coffee cups.
+At the attached café, you can enjoy "Kanazawa Latte" and other drinks with your choice of "Nikko" coffee cups.

 Tableware shop & cafe White porcelain